rust-lang/cargo/src/doc/src/reference/registry-authentication.md

 * Unix: `~/.cargo/config.toml`

-This recommended configuration uses the operating system provider, with a fallback to `cargo:token` to look in Cargo's [credentials](config.md#credentials) file or environment variables.
+This recommended configuration uses the operating system provider, with a fallback to `cargo:token` to look in Cargo's [credentials](config.md#credentials) file or environment variables:

-Some private registries may also recommend a registry-specific credential-provider.
-Check your registry's documentation to see if this is the case.

 ```toml
 # ~/.cargo/config.toml
 [registry]
 global-credential-providers = ["cargo:token", "cargo:libsecret", "cargo:macos-keychain", "cargo:wincred"]
 ```

-Note that later entries have higher precedence.
+*Note that later entries have higher precedence.
 See [`registry.global-credential-providers`](config.md#registryglobal-credential-providers)
-for more details.
+for more details.*

+Some private registries may also recommend a registry-specific credential-provider.
+Check your registry's documentation to see if this is the case.

 ## Built-in providers
 Cargo includes several built-in credential providers.
 The available built-in providers